-If you love hearing stories before bedtime, then put on your favorite PJ’s and join us at Ascension Parish Library for a Pajama Storytime all about bears.
-We’ll sing songs, read great stories, and you’ll get to make a pair of bear paws to wear for fun pretend play.
-Pajama Storytime will be held on Tuesday, November 12 in Donaldsonville and Dutchtown, and on Thursday, November 14 in Gonzales and Galvez.
+If you love hearing stories before bedtime, then put on your favorite PJ’s and join us at Ascension Parish Library for Pajama Storytime.
+This month’s theme is silly stories.
+We’ll read laugh-out-loud stories and sing songs that’ll make you giggle, and you’ll get to make a silly polar bear magnet to take home.
+Pajama Storytime will be held on Thursday, January 9 in Gonzales and Galvez, and on Tuesday, January 14 in Donaldsonville and Dutchtown.
 All Pajama Storytimes begin at 6:30 p.m.
 This program is designed for children ages 7 and younger and their families.
 For more information on this program, please contact the library in Gonzales at 647-3955, in Donaldsonville at 473-8052, in Galvez at 622-3339, or in Dutchtown at 673-8699.

 On January 18, 1919, some of the most powerful people in the world meet in Paris, France to begin the long, complicated negotiations that would officially mark the end of the First World War. www.history.com

 Ascension Parish Library in Gonzales hosts a five-week reading and discussion series on the aftermath of World War I. This series offers the reading public an opportunity to examine this conflict’s aftermath in detail and to understand the impact World War I had on human lives and the economic, social, and political pressures put on the countries involved.